#13 West-side Public Square: Albro Block-1872, High Block-c-1909

 Goodwin and Hinman Groceries and Provisions, C. A. and Hiram Goodwin, Prop.
 (1867-1870)

-1. Goodwin and Hinman Store was in the basement of the Selkirk building with entrance at 101 West Washington Street.
+1. Goodwin and Hinman Store were in the basement of the Selkirk building with entrance at 101 West Washington Street.

 After 1870 Village fire, construction of the Albro Block was not completed and occupied until 1875.